rackerlabs/docs-developer-blog/_posts/2019-03-27-using-s3-events-to-automate-business-processes.md

 	  ]
 	}
 ```
+Replace the region _us-east-1_ and the account number _111111111111_ with your region and account number.
 The policy should be tightened up for security purposes, but our testing, this will be sufficient.

 Click **Review** and Save changes.